ParallelMaths/parallel/pages/10-20-earth-look-like.md

 :::

 ::: problem id=1_3 marks=3
-__1.3__ 1, 2, 3, 4, ___ ?
+__1.3__ 1, 2, 3, 4, ... ?

-The obvious answer is 5, but that is not the pattern that I am looking for.
 This sequence is all about perfect numbers, and the number of digits in a perfect number.

 - The 1st perfect number is 6 with 1 digit.
 - The 2nd perfect number is 28 with 2 digit.